elves/elvish/NEXT-RELEASE.md

 -   A new `math:` module has been introduced.

--   A new `exc:` module has been introduced, including support for printing exception stacktraces and determining the cause of the exception.

 -   The `fail` command now takes an argument of any type.
 In particular, if the argument is an exception, it rethrows the exception.

+-   A new `show` command has been added, which is currently useful for showing an exception to the terminal.

 -   A new `make-map` command creates a map from a sequence of pairs.